jamesma100/mrlite/README.md

 # mrlite

-mrlite is a [light]weight implementation of [M]ap[R]educe that runs on a machine by utilizing multiple cores. mrlite allows dividing up large tasks into smaller ones to be run by many workers in parallel, while coordinating them using a single master node.
+__mrlite__ is a [light]weight implementation of [M]ap[R]educe that runs on a single machine by utilizing multiple cores.
+__mrlite__ allows dividing up large tasks into smaller ones to be run by many workers in parallel, while coordinating them using a master node.

 ## Getting started
 Due to Rust's borrowing and lifetime rules, it is hard to pass around shared state between processes.